aniketpant/aniketpant.github.com/_posts/2011-07-17-feels-great-to-be-back.md

 *   Start working on new projects
 *   Hmmm… Drum a little

-I’ll keep everyone posted and get to work in sometime.
+I'll keep everyone posted and get to work in sometime.
 Need to take some time off work.